yetulaxman/recipe-slideprep/README.md

 ### Print pdf-version of generated HTML file

-Once you open your HTML presentation, add query strings, print-pdf and menu at the end of url as shown with demo.html example below.
+Once you open your HTML presentation in goolge chrome browser, add query strings, print-pdf and menu at the end of url as shown with demo.html example below.

 ```
 path/of/file/demo.html?print-pdf&menu=false